keptn/keptn.github.io/content/docs/0.16.x/monitoring/dynatrace/install/index.md

     - keptn_service
     - keptn_stage

-    This means that Dynatrace will automatically apply tags to your onboarded services.
+    This means that Dynatrace automatically applies tags to your onboarded services.

 - *Problem notification:* A problem notification has been set up to inform Keptn of any problems with your services to allow auto-remediation.
 You can check the problem notification by navigating to **Settings > Integration > Problem notifications** and you will find a **keptn remediation** problem notification.

 - *Alerting profile:* An alerting profile with all problems set to *0 minutes* (immediate) is created.
 You can review this profile by navigating to **Settings > Alerting > Alerting profiles**.

-- *Dashboard and Management zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../../reference/cli/commands/keptn_configure_monitoring/) command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard.
+- *Dashboard and Management zone:* When creating a new Keptn project or executing the [keptn configure monitoring](../../../reference/cli/commands/keptn_configure_monitoring/) command for a particular project (see Note 1), a dashboard and management zone that reflects the environment specified in the shipyard is generated.

 **Note:** If you already have created a project using Keptn and would like to enable Dynatrace monitoring for that project, please execute the following command: